diffpy/diffpy.pdfmorph/doc/source/index.rst

-``PDFmorph`` is developed by members of the Billinge Group at Columbia University and Brookhaven National Laboratory including Christopher L. Farrow, Christopher James Wright, Pavol Juhás, Chia-Hao (Timothy) Liu, S. Matthew Román, and Simon J. L. Billinge.
+``PDFmorph`` is developed by members of the Billinge Group at Columbia University and Brookhaven National Laboratory including Christopher L. Farrow, Christopher J. Wright, Pavol Juhás, Chia-Hao (Timothy) Liu, S. Matthew Román, and Simon J. L. Billinge.

 For a detailed list of contributors, check `here